 Why Locky ransomware is scarier than ever

-We recently told you that Cerber has taken over as the ransomware king.
-One reason Cerber is spreading at such a fast rate is the fact that it’s ransomware-as-a-service (RaaS).
+We recently told you Cerber has taken over as the ransomware king.
+One reason it’s spreading so quickly is that it’s ransomware-as-a-service (RaaS).
 RaaS is a user-friendly type of ransomware that can be deployed by anyone, even if they have very little technical ability.

-Locky has made a critical change in how it is distributed, making it harder to detect.
-The scammers behind Locky are now sending phishing emails to their targeted victims, hoping to trick them into clicking on a malicious PDF.
-Over 35,000 of these malicious emails were recently sent out in just over a few hours.
+The distribution method for Locky, however, has changed, making it harder to detect.
+Scammers now send phishing emails to their targeted victims, hoping to trick them into clicking on a malicious PDF.
+Over 35,000 such emails were recently sent in just a few hours.

-The scammer will then demand a ransom to be paid to regain access to the gadget.
-The demanded payment is currently 1 Bitcoin, which is approximately $1,250 U.S. dollars.
+The scammer will then demand a ransom from you so you can regain access to your data.
+The currently demanded payment is 1 Bitcoin, or approximately $1,250 USD.

 How to protect against Locky ransomware

-This new version of Locky ransomware is more devious than ever.
-Since it incorporates a phishing scam to infect your gadget with ransomware, you need to know how to prevent both types of attacks.
+This new version of Locky is more devious than ever.
+Since it incorporates a phishing scam to infect your gadgets with ransomware, you need to know how to prevent both types of attacks.
 Let’s start with phishing:

-- Be cautious with links — If you get an email or notification that you find suspicious, don’t click on its links.
-It’s better to type the website’s address directly into a browser.
-Before you ever click on a link, hover over it with your mouse to see where it is going to take you.
-If the destination isn’t what the link claims, do not click on it.
+- Be cautious with links — If you get an email or notification you find suspicious, don’t click on its links.
+It’s better to type the website’s address directly into your browser.
+Before you ever click a link, hover over it to see where it’s going to take you.
+If the destination isn’t what the link claims, don’t click it.

-- Do NOT enable macros — You should never download Word or Excel files attached to unsolicited emails to begin with.
-If you do open one of these documents and it says that you need to turn on macros, close the file and delete it immediately.
+- Do NOT enable macros — You should never download files attached to unsolicited emails to begin with.
+If you do open one and it says you need to turn on macros, close the file and delete it immediately.

-- Do an online search — If you get a notification about something that seems shady, do an online search on the topic.
-If it’s a scam, there are probably people online complaining about it and you can find more information.
+- Do an online search — If you get a notification about something that seems shady, do an online search.
+If it’s a scam, there are probably people online complaining about it, and you can find more information there.

-- Watch for typos — Phishing scams are infamous for having typos.
-If you receive an email or notification from a reputable company, it should not contain typos.
-Typically, there are signs that give away the fact that an email is fake.
+- Watch for typos — Phishing scams are infamous for typos.
+If you receive an email or notification from a reputable company, it shouldn’t contain typos.
+Typically, there are signs an email is fake.
 Can you spot one?
 Take our phishing IQ test to find out.

-- Use multi-level authentication — When available, you should be using multi-level authentication.
-This is when you have at least two forms of verification, such as a password and a security question before you log into any sensitive accounts.
+- Use multilevel authentication — When available, you should use multilevel authentication.
+This is when you have at least two forms of verification, such as a password and a security question, before you log into any sensitive accounts.
 Click here to learn more about two-factor authentication.

 Obviously, not having your gadget infected with ransomware would be ideal.
-Read these tips on boosting your safety online to help.
+For help, read these tips on boosting your safety online.

 Since ransomware attacks exploded in 2016, the U.S. government is trying to help prevent them.
 Here are some tips from the FBI on handling ransomware attacks:

-- Have strong security software — This will help prevent the installation of ransomware on your gadget.
+- Have strong security software — This will help prevent the installation of ransomware on your gadgets.

-Backing up your critical data is an important safety precaution in the fight against ransomware.
+Backing up your critical data is an important precaution against ransomware.
 We recommend using our sponsor, IDrive.
-You can backup all your PCs, Macs and mobile devices into ONE account for one low cost!
-Click here to receive a special discount of 50 percent.
+You can back up all your PCs, Macs and mobile devices into one account for one low cost!
+Click here to receive a special discount.